its-dirg/CMservice/README.md

 # CMservice
 A webservice for collecting and storing end-user consent of attributes.

+# Install dependencies
+To install all necessary dependencies, run `python setup.py install` in the root directory.

 # Run CMservice

 Copy the **settings.cfg.example** and rename the copy **settings.cfg**.
 At the moment it's not